The Moth of Moonbi

 The Moth of Moonbi is a 1926 Australian film directed by Charles Chauvel.
 It was adapted from The Wild Moth, a 1924 novel by Australian author Mabel Forrest.
+It was Queensland's first feature-length film.
 Only part of the film survives today.

 Plot

 Dell Ferris is a tomboy from the country town of Moonbi who is loved by English head stockman Tom.
 She goes to the city where sophisticated Margery Daw helps Dell spend her money in high society.
 Dell returns to Moonbi poorer but wiser and marries Tom.